waicool20/mr2tachiyomi/README.md

     - File is located in the directory `root:/data/data/com.notabasement.mangarock.android.lotus/databases`

 2. Run MR2Tachiyomi Application Jar (Double click the jar) and open the copied `mangarock.db` file.
-Click `Run` and choose a save location for the output file.
+Click `Run` and choose a save location for the output file (Read below for more details).

 Optionally for those wanting to use the command line instead of GUI:
 > java -jar mr2tachiyomi.jar -i /path/to/mangarock.db -o /path/to/output.json